awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 **To set environment variables in the Lambda console**

-1. Open the Lambda console [Functions page](https://console.aws.amazon.com/lambda/home#/functions)\.
+1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.

 1. Choose a function\.